-European sites - River Wye Special Area of Conservation
+River Wye Special Area of Conservation (SAC) - No objection

 Natural England notes that your authority, as competent authority, has undertaken an appropriate assessment of the proposal in accordance with regulation 63 of the Conservation of Species and Habitats Regulations 2017 (as amended).
 Natural England is a statutory consultee on the appropriate assessment stage of the Habitats Regulations Assessment process.